Deformed Seiberg-Witten Curves for ADE Quivers: Introduction

 The study of the gauge theory dynamics beyond the limit $\epsilon_\ell \to 0$ is also of physical interest.
 Corrections in $\epsilon_\ell$ to the prepotential describe interactions of gauge theory fields and gravity and summarize an infinite tower of topological string amplitudes \cite{Antoniadis:2010iq}.
 Moreover, the ${\cal N}=2$ partition function $Z(\epsilon_\ell,q)$ at finite $\epsilon_\ell$ has been recently related to conformal blocks of 2D CFT's \cite{Gaiotto:2009we,Alday:2009aq}.
 At last, the prepotential for the case where one of the $\epsilon_\ell$ is sent to zero has been identified with the Yangian of quantum integrable systems \cite{Nekrasov:2009rc}.
 These results triggered a rapid development of the field along several directions (see \cite{Mironov:2009uv} --\cite{Huang:2012kn} for recent studies of the gauge theory dynamics in the $\Omega$-background).

 In \cite{Poghossian:2010pn,Fucito:2011pn} it was shown that a saddle point analysis can be adapted to the study of ${\cal N}=2$ $U(N)$ gauge theories in presence of an $\Omega_\epsilon$-background with $\epsilon_1=0$ and $\epsilon_2=\epsilon$.
 The exact prepotential and chiral correlators of the gauge theory in this limit were encoded in a function $y(x)$ solving a Seiberg-Witten like equation.
+Using a different approach, similar results were also recently obtained in \cite{Hellerman:2011mv,Hellerman:2012zf}.

 In this paper, we apply a similar analysis to the case of ${\cal N}=2$ quiver gauge theories.
 We restrict ourselves to asymptotically free theories with unitary groups and fundamental matter.
 The quiver gauge theories in this class are given by taking as the quiver diagram an oriented Dynkin diagram of an (Affine or not) ADE Lie algebra.
 To each node we associate two integers $(N_a,n_a)$ characterizing the ranks of the gauge groups and the number of fundamentals.
 The arrows in the quiver diagram label bifundamental matter.
 The study of these quiver gauge theories and the derivation of the corresponding Seiberg-Witten curves governing the dynamics has been recently announced in \cite{NP}.
 The techniques in this paper give an alternative derivation of these results and a generalization to the case of a non-trivial $\Omega_\epsilon$-background.
+Using matrix model techniques the case of quivers in the $\Omega$-background has also been previously studied in \cite{Itoyama:2009sc}.